 SOG elects new Officers and Trustees

-Elections were held the recent gilding conference in New Orleans, and mail-in votes were tallied.
+Elections were held at the recent gilding conference in New Orleans, and mail-in votes were tallied.
 The proposed slate was accepted in full, and the new officers chosen: President – Naomi Geller Lipsky; Vice President – Urban Billmeier; Secretary- Diane Killeen: Treasurer – Jorge Jimenez.
 Other Trustees are Michael Kramer, Micki Cavanah, Colleen Donaldson, Jean Spencer, and Annie Lemarie.
 Alternates are Mitch Cavanah, Frances Lestingi, Ricardo Jimenez, Michael Gilbert, Jill London, John Nelson, Madilynn Nelson, Peter Miller, Elizabeth Holt, Dan Dipert and Leah Fishman.

-SOG Announces 2013 Conference in New Orleans
+SOG Held Its 2013 Conference in New Orleans